NaimaBousnina/Subjective_FV_Explainability_Performance_Assessment/README.md

 <table>

  ## 1. Introduction
-This repository contains the source code and data of a software application used to validate the efficacy of a subjective explainability performance assessment protocol for visual explanations-based face verification explainability.
-The proposed protocol encompasses a set of key specifications designed to efficiently collect the subjects’ preferences and estimate explainability performance scores, facilitating the relative assessment of the explainability tools.
-This protocol aims to address the current gap in evaluating the effectiveness of visual explanation-based FV explain-ability tools, providing a structured approach for assessing their performance and comparing with alternative tools.
+This repository contains the source code and data of the software application built to validate the efficacy of a subjective explainability performance assessment protocol for visual explanations-based face verification explainability.
+The proposed protocol encompasses a set of key specifications designed to efficiently collect the subjects’ preferences and estimate explainability performance scores, facilitating the relative assessment of the explainability tools generating visual explanations.
+This protocol aims to address the current gap in evaluating the effectiveness of visual explanation-based FV explainability tools, providing a structured approach for assessing their performance and comparing with alternative tools.

  ## 2. Requirements
 - Install Python 3.x